Kelly Clarkson Lashes Out At ‘Ignorant’ Fan Who Told Her To Stay Out Of Politics

 Clarkson – who performed “My Country, ‘Tis Of Thee” during Barack Obama’s 2013 inauguration – also announced her support for Hillary Clinton in a 2015 interview with Rolling Stone and said that she was a “fan” of hers.

 “I’m a fan of Hillary.
-She’s bada**,” Kelly said at the time of her pick for president, but denied that she would be voting for her just because she’s a woman.
+She’s bada**,” Kelly said at the time of her pick for president but denied that she would be voting for her just because she’s a woman.
 “I don’t just want a woman to win, I want the right person.
 And I think she’s also that.”

 What do you think about Kelly Clarkson’s Donald Trump tweet?
 Does she have every right to express her opinion or should she stay quiet when it comes to politics?